damoonrashidi/damoonrashidi-me/posts/waluigi-represents-all-of-us.md

 The ratio of value to maintenance cost will approach zero for a poorly vetted feature when it has to be maintained in perpetuity.

-Now, all of a sudden, this bearly used implementation has expanded the surface area of things to fix when other things change or break.
+Now, all of a sudden, this barely used implementation has expanded the surface area of things to fix when other things change or break.

-In summary, I think there is a lot of value of being cognizant of when you are writing a feature that stands on its own legs, a _Mario_, or when it's not justified fully unto itself, a _Waluigi_, and when you make a Waluigi, it's worth considering the maintenance and opportunity costs, not only the development cost.
+In summary, I think there is a lot of value in being cognizant of when you are writing a feature that stands on its own legs, a _Mario_, or when it's not justified fully unto itself, a _Waluigi_, and when you make a Waluigi, it's worth considering the maintenance and opportunity costs, not only the development cost and only after factoring these costs in should you decide if it's truly worth doing, or if it's just easy.

 ## Disclaimers

+###### People do buy WinRAR.

+###### Postman does more than put a GUI over cURL, but $500M is a lot of money.

-_Disclaimer 1: Waluigi is my favorite Nintento character and I picked him all the time when playing Mario Tennis on the N64._
+###### Waluigi is my favorite Nintento character and I picked him all the time when playing Mario Tennis on the N64.

-_Disclaimer 2: People do buy WinRAR._

-_Disclaimer 3: Postman does more than put a GUI over cURL, but not half a billion dollars more, in my opinion._
+###### This is a bad idea, we're now in bad abstraction land.